mscheltienne/meg-tests/doc/meg-settings.rst

 projection matrix to remove noise from a recording by comparing measurements with and without the signal of interest.
 Every recording is shipped with a set of SSP tailored for our site, available `here <ssp github_>`_.
-Specifically, these projectors were obtained by taking:

-- For magnetometers: 6 components from the wideband PCA and 3 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.
-- For gradiometers: 3 components from the wideband PCA and 2 components from the narrowband PCA, with a bandpass filter between 15 and 18 Hz.
+Specifically, these projectors were obtained by combining projectors for the obtained from the wideband PCA and from the narrowband PCA (bandpass filter between 15 and 18 Hz).
 The narrowband PCA improves the correction of the 16.7 Hz artifact, typical from a 15 kV AC railway electrification system.

 See also the tutorial on how to :ref:`re-compute the Signal Space Projectors (SSP)
 <tut-artifact-ssp>` from an empty-room recording.